estnltk/estnltk-workflows/enc_workflows/readme.md

 ---

-## Preprocessing and syntactic annotation workflow
+## Preprocessing and annotation workflow

 ### Requirements